 It’s been a while since I’ve written anything travel related, which is mostly to do with the current situation.
 However, it now seems that 2020 is going to look like the year of the staycation, and that’s why I’ve turned my attention closer to home and on, namely, the cuisine of my home nation, Scotland.
-I’ve lived in Scotland for my whole life so I know I thing or two about Scottish food, from Edinburgh gin, Dundee marmalade, Scottish breakfasts and our famous national dish: haggis, neeps and tatties.
+Yes, today I’m going to be talking about what to eat in Scotland.
+I’ve lived in Scotland for my whole life, aside from time in China, so I know I thing or two about Scottish food.
+Edinburgh gin, Dundee marmalade, Scottish breakfasts and our famous national dish: haggis, neeps and tatties.

 What foods are eaten in Scotland?
-Truth be told there’s a huge variety, which includes everything from hearty, nutritious meals we’ve been eating for centuries, such a porridge, to some less traditional Scottish food that isn’t quite so healthy – such as the famous deep-fried Mars Bar, which I’m pretty sure you’ve already have heard of.
+Truth be told there’s a huge variety, which includes everything from hearty, nutritious meals we’ve been eating for centuries, such as porridge, to some less traditional Scottish foods.
 One thing for sure is that you certainly won’t go hungry in Scotland!

-So, what do you need to know about Scottish food?
-Well, as I’ve mentioned it does have a bit of a bad reputation for being unhealthy – we’re often labelled as having a penchant for the deep-fried foods of this world, for example – but that’s probably a little unfair.
+So, what do you need to know about Scottish foods?
+Well, some of it does have a bit of a bad rep for being unhealthy – we’re often labelled as having a penchant for the deep-fried foods of this world, for example – but that’s probably a bit unfair.
 Our fish is some of the freshest in the world, our porridge oats are known for being healthy and nutritious, and we also really know how to make simple ingredients shine – Scottish dishes such as stovies are a testament to that.
-Humble yet delicious is the name of the game for Scottish cuisine, although we also know how to be fancy too of course!
+Humble yet delicious is the name of the game for Scottish cuisine, although we can also be fancy too of course!

 All in all, there’s a whole host of Scottish food and drink that’s awfy braw – that means really good – so without further ado, let’s go through my Scottish foods list.
 Apologies if it makes you really hungry!